leucos/ansible-tuto/step-13/README.md

 ## The iptables role

-_Disclaimer : while what we're about to write is a good start, you should note use it on production server without carefully reviewing the generated iptables rules and assert they match your firewalling guidelines_.
+_Disclaimer: while what we're about to write is a good start, you should note use it on production server without carefully reviewing the generated iptables rules and assert they match your firewalling guidelines_.

 Now, let's write the iptables role.
 It's easy to see how to do that: just write a rules files that will open the right ports.
-But... what ports ?
-How the iptable role can be aware of what roles need which ports to be openend ?
+But... what ports?
+How the iptable role can be aware of what roles need which ports to be openend?
 Of course we could write an iptables role that will be aware of every possible role (e.g. ssh) and open the right ports for them (e.g. ssh_port).
 However, this is a really bad solution.
 Doing it this way